 For over 14 months, large depositors at Imperial Bank, a fallen mid-sized Kenyan lender have done all they could to get back their money to no avail.
 Each passing day, the intensity of their frustrations heightens as the possibility of never fully recovering their money stares them in the face.

 At the heart of their plight are rogue central bank officials who conspired with the mid-sized lender’s officials to steal from depositors, according to court filings seen by Quartz.
 Shareholders are blaming officials at Kenya’s central bank who are said to have conspired in a multi-year fraud that cost the lender $380 million in bad loans and customer deposits.

-“Bro, we agreed with Janmohamed my children shall never lack school fees as long as his bank was in operation.” – from a recovered email The funds were swindled from the bank by the late Abdulamek Janmohamed, principal shareholder of the bank he started in 1992 and served as managing director until his demise in September 2015.
+The funds were swindled from the bank by the late Abdulamek Janmohamed, principal shareholder of the bank he started in 1992 and served as managing director until his demise in September 2015.
 Together with other managers, it is claimed he carried out the fraud in collusion with among others, former governor, Prof. Njuguna Ndung’u.
 In a counterclaim and defense against a negligence lawsuit filed by the central bank, Imperial Bank’s shareholders claimed Prof. Ndung’u and about a dozen other officials of the apex bank were given assorted favors by top management of the bank to aid in circumventing industry regulations in their dealings.